By Jack Mahoney, CFP®

 1. Get Life Insurance (Or Update Your Existing Policy)

-As your family’s primary source of income, you should have the biggest insurance policy.
+As your family’s primary source of income, you should have the largest insurance policy.
 But exactly how much coverage do you need?
 It ultimately depends on your age, your spouse and children’s ages, your mortgage, the size of your debts, expenses, and more.

 There are many ways to calculate the amount you should buy.
 You could follow the basic rule of thumb that says to buy a policy seven to ten times bigger than your current income.
 Or you could use a financial calculator to help you decide.